Toyota Prius Plug-in Hybrid: Mid-generation refresh

 In 2019, Toyota released a mid-generation refresh for the 2020 model year.
 The trim levels were renamed from Plus, Premium, and Advanced, to LE, XLE, and Limited, respectively, which puts the trim level structure in line with the rest of Toyota's lineup.
 Across all trims, Sirius XM satellite radio and Apple CarPlay were added as standard features.
 In the front of the car, the sun visors added extenders and the placement of the seat heater switches was made more prominent for better usability.
 The gloss white plastic found in the center console and steering wheel was replaced with gloss black for all trim levels.
 In the rear cabin, the middle console was replaced by a seat, allowing 5 passengers to sit in the vehicle, and two USB charging ports were added.

 Third generation (XW60; 2023)

 The third-generation Prius Plug-in Hybrid was unveiled on 16 November 2022 for the 2022 Los Angeles Auto Show.
 This model is powered by a more powerful 2.0-liter M20A-FXS four-cylinder engine which is combined with the electric motor to generate a combined output of 164 kW, an 82% increase over the previous generation and 13% more than the non-plug-in model, and offering a 0 to 60 mph time of 6.6 seconds, according to Toyota.
-Because of this performance increase, in the North American market, Toyota will market the Prius Prime with its sport-oriented trim levels: SE, XSE, and XSE Premium.
+Because of this performance increase, in the North American market, Toyota markets the Prius Prime with its sport-oriented trim levels: SE, XSE, and XSE Premium.
 Unlike the second generation, but similar to the first generation, there is little external visual differentiation between the traditional Prius and the plug-in version.